Codecademy Pro: Worth It or Waste of Money?

 Other exclusive features include live Q&A sessions and expert-led workshops, where users can interact with professionals and gain valuable industry insights.

-All of these resources—along with skill paths and career paths—are reserved exclusively for Pro subscribers, making it a comprehensive platform for those serious about pursuing a tech career.
+These resources—along with skill paths and career paths—are reserved exclusively for Pro subscribers, making it a comprehensive platform for those serious about pursuing a tech career.

 Codecademy Pricing